Gregory J. Feist: Psychology of science

 In 2006, Feist published the Psychology of Science and the Origins of the Scientific Mind.
 He then helped found the International Society for the Psychology of Science & Technology as well as becoming founding Editor-in-Chief of the Journal of Psychology of Science & Technology.

 Feist has investigated the development of scientific talent in winners of the Science Talent Search as well as members of the National Academy of Sciences.
 Feist found that lifetime scientific achievement was predicted by early expression of talent, early scientific productivity, gender, and immigrant status.

+Dr. Feist is also the author of many college textbooks including Theories of Personality, and Psychology: Perspectives and Connections, now its 6th edition.